Terms & Conditions for the use of ValueOils.com Website.

 4.1 When placing an order on the ValueOils website you are responsible to ensure;

-4.1.1 You provide all appropriate delivery information including the correct delivery address, which will be essential for selected Suppliers to successfully carry out the delivery of the Goods;
+4.1.1 You provide all appropriate delivery information including the correct delivery address (please note delivery address should not be provided in the delivery or order instruction boxes, but rather in the delivery address selection), which will be essential for selected Suppliers to successfully carry out the delivery of the Goods;

 4.1.2 You take reasonable care to ensure that the Supplier will have a safe access to the delivery location so the delivery may be completed